Glossary

 Deciduous - falling off; applied to trees that shed all their leaves at a particular season.

-Decoction - solution representing the water-soluble constituents of a plant drug, prepared by boiling the plant drug in water.
+Decoction - solution representing the water-soluble constituents of a plant drug, prepared by boiling the plant drug in water for 15 minutes.
+The usual decoction is 5 percent.
+Observe the same precautions as infusion preparation.

 Deflexed - bend outward or backward.